ISEexchange/tacstack/README.md

 Overview
 --------

-This repo contains scripts and source to build a docker image with Alpine Linux and a LAMP stack of:
+This repo contains scripts and source to build multiple docker images with Alpine Linux.
+The main application container has a LAMP stack of:

 * Apache
 * MySQL